TimGoll/game/README.md

 ### Installing node.js

-Download at [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and install on your system.
+Download at [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and install it on your system.

 ### Installing TypeScript